 Node.js is a crucial part of MEAN stack and is a very scalable and robust framework.
 Node.js is the runtime environment and is comply with non-blocking input and output.
 Thus, a new query is handled efficiently.
 In LAMP stack, the client had to direct a request for the query to be created.
 With Node.js, this all happens automatically.

-MongoDB is the database web developers need while managing huge amount of data.
+MongoDB is the database web developers for hire need while managing huge amount of data.
 The whole thing works like OOPs and makes way for easy, effective handling.

 Technologies that bring us MEAN stack are all open-source.
 That is, developers get access to the codes of each technology and can modify the core to meet their individual needs.
 The technologies doesn’t cost a buck to use and distribute, which means you not only can use it for personal use but also can install them on your employees personal workspaces.